redhead-p/rp2da2/README.md

 The command is validated and the write request scheduled for action.
 The addressed decoder must be active and the command will be rejected by the command generator class this is not true.

+The updated CV value will be displayed on the OLED if the write is successful.

 Parameters